lougheedlab/eDNA_Manual/src/sections/Section 6.rst

-conventional PCR primers), a pair of internal primers, one complementary to the sense strand slightly downstream of the external primers, and the other complementary to an inner region of the target DNA sequence, and finally an optional pair of loop primers, which target regions between the two internal primer targets (Figure 8).
-For more information on the mechanisms of LAMP, refer to: https://youtu.be/L5zi2P4lggw and Figure 9.
+conventional PCR primers), a pair of internal primers, one complementary to the sense strand slightly downstream of the external primers, and the other complementary to an inner region of the target DNA sequence, and finally an optional pair of loop primers, which target regions between the two internal primer targets (:numref:`lamp1`).
+For more information on the mechanisms of LAMP, refer to: https://youtu.be/L5zi2P4lggw and :numref:`lamp2`.

 LAMP has advantages and disadvantages over PCR, qPCR, or ddPCR.
 Unlike PCR-based detection methods, LAMP is isothermal and does not require temperature cycling.
 This can